“Never use bullet points in your PowerPoint and Brainshark presentations.”

 1. Show no more than 6 words per bullet point and no more than 6 bullet points per slide – so says the rule of thumb.
 That’s a total of 36 words on a slide!
 Try bringing it down to 3 words and 4 bullets per slide.
 Use them to summarize your statement and let your narration expand on the topic.
 The objective is to have your audience listen to your presentation, with the bullets acting as guides to the main points.
 For more insights on using bullet points, read David Paradi’s brilliant article “How to Write Powerful Bullet Points".
-The 1080 Group also has some great advice in their presentation entitled Bullets into Visuals: Four Steps to Greater.

 2. Keep your slides moving at a pace of no slower than 30 seconds.
 If you need more time to communicate your idea, add another slide.
 Or add animation to the slide to give a sense of movement.
 Check out this Brainshark presentation for more tips.

 3. Add relevant images for visual interest.
 For example, when I’m discussing a specific web page, a marketing piece, or a product feature I’ll use the Windows Snipping Tool to grab an image off the page or a screenshot and include it in the slide.
 Don’t use clipart or random images just to have a graphic on your slide.
 A picture is worth a thousand words, but if it’s the wrong picture, your words will be wasted.

 4. Go beyond the PowerPoint bullet layout.
 We’ve provided some creative examples and eye-catching designs in this Brainshark presentation.
 Download the deck from the attachments section and use these designs in your own presentations: